Published 11 May 2026

 Key capabilities include workflow automation, robotic process automation (RPA), document generation, e-signatures, and analytics.
 The tool is commonly implemented by IT departments or centralized teams to support digital process initiatives across business units.

 Although marketed as low-code, Nintex often demands a technical background, particularly when implementing complex workflows, integrating with on-premise systems, or configuring governance modules.
-Most enterprise-level deployments involve IT administrators or external consultants to set up and maintain the environment.

 Typical use cases for Nintex include: